xiaohou-88/NP-HighPerm/README.md

 **NP-HighPerm** is an assay-aware multimodal learning framework for predicting membrane permeability of nonpeptidic macrocycles (NPMs).
 The model integrates complementary molecular representations, including molecular fingerprints, SMILES-derived sequence representations, molecular graph features, and assay-context information for continuous permeability prediction and permeability classification.

-> **Note**
-> This repository is a research release for the NP-HighPerm project.
-It provides curated five-fold data splits, feature engineering scripts, training/evaluation pipelines, metric calculation utilities, selected model-related files, and experimental results for reproducible permeability prediction studies.

 ---